 NOTE—for System Admins, if you have someone who is not actively involved in your organization that you want to include as a user for informational reasons (for example, board members, advisors, or even businesses or prominent customers), you can make them an External non-participating user.

 To do this, create a Profile for the user, but then do not send out an invitation for them to activate their account.
 This way, the user will still be shown in People (with only public information available on their Profile), but will not have access to your intranet and will not be involved in or made aware of any activity on your intranet.

 A View-only user is essentially a silent observer of your intranet.
 This would generally be a distinction suited for someone who is not involved in your organization in any way.

-The third type of contributor is the View Only Contributor.
-View Only Contributors will not appear in People, cannot be searched for or receive email notifications and cannot be added to a Discussion or Direct Message.
-They do not have permissions to create, comment, post, vote or take any other actions.
-As the name suggests, they can only view certain content within Jostle.
+View-only users do not appear in People, cannot be searched for or receive email notifications and cannot be added to a Team, Discussion, or Direct Message.
+They can navigate and view certain content on your intranet, but do not have permissions to create content, comment, post, vote or take any other user actions.

 A recommended use for a View-only user would be as a dummy account that can be provided to guests of your organization so they can take a “tour” of your intranet without disrupting any of its content or ongoing activity.

 NOTE—it's also possible for System Admins to limit an external user to view-only status, as the two options are independent of one another on the user forms: